 Now connect up the power supply and switch it on.
-The supply is a very efficient 'switch mode' unit, which can operate from either 110v or 220v AC via an appropriate mains power cable (supplied).
-You can now start the software by double clicking on the icon, when you should see the main menu and image panel appear.
-If this is the first time that it has been run, you will receive a warning about the lack of an 'ini' file - just click on 'OK' and then open 'Set program defaults' from the 'File' menu.
-In the bottom right hand corner of this box, select SXV-H814C.
-Now click on 'Save' and the ini file will be created and the software set for your camera.
+The supply is a very efficient 'switch mode' unit, which can operate from either 110v or 220v AC, via an appropriate mains power cable (supplied).
+You can now start the software by double clicking on the Starlight Vision icon, when you should see the main menu and image panel appear.